 RCGC Core Competencies 1 Written and Oral Communication Students will communicate effectively in both speech and writing.
 2 Quantitative Knowledge and Skills Students will use appropriate mathematical and statistical concepts and operations to interpret data and to solve problems.
 3 Scientific Knowledge and Reasoning Students will use the scientific method of inquiry, through the acquisition of scientific knowledge.
 4 Technological Competency Students will use computer systems or other appropriate forms of technology to achieve educational and personal goals.
 5 Society and Human Behavior Students will use social science theories and concepts to analyze human behavior and social and political institutions and to act as responsible citizens.
 6 Humanistic Perspective Students will analyze works in the fields of art, history, music, or theater; literature; philosophy and/or religious studies; and/or will gain competence in the use of a foreign language 7 Historical Perspective Students will understand historical events and movements in World, Western, non-Western or American societies and assess their subsequent significance.
 8 Global and Cultural Awareness Students will understand the importance of a global perspective and culturally diverse peoples.
 9 Ethical Reasoning and Action Students will understand ethical issues and situations.
 10 Information Literacy Students will address an information need by locating, evaluating, and effectively using information

-DMS 113 CORE COMPETENCIES
+ENG241 CORE COMPETENCIES

-This course focuses on two (2) of RCGC's Core Competencies:
+This course focuses on four of RCGC's Core Competencies.
+Critical thinking is embedded throughout the course in all of the activities and assignments:

-- 1. Written and Oral Communication - 2.
-Information Literacy
+- Written and Oral Communication

+- Technological Competency

+- Information Literacy

+- Humanistic Perspective